otrv4/otrv4/otrv4.md

 X (POINT)
   The ephemeral public ECDH key.
 A (MPI)
-  The ephemeral public D-H key.
+  The ephemeral public DH key.
 Note that even though this is in uppercase, this is NOT a POINT.
 ```

 #### DRE-Auth message

 This is the second message of the DAKE.
 Alice sends it to Bob to commit to a
-choice of her D-H key and acknowledgement of Bob's D-H key.
+choice of her DH key and acknowledgement of Bob's DH key.
 The long-term public
-key and D-H public keys are encrypted with DRE and authenticated with an NIZKPK.
+key and DH public keys are encrypted with DRE and authenticated with an NIZKPK.

 A valid DRE-Auth message is generated as follows: